23-25 Alderley Road,

 No one has favorited this theater yet

-The Rex Cinema sits on the main junction in the centre of Wilmslow in the south of Greater Manchester.
+The Rex Cinema sits on the main junction in the centre of Wilmslow, Cheshire, to the south of Greater Manchester.

 Built by, and operated by the Stansby family throughout its entire lifespan as a cinema.
 It is an Art Deco styled red brick building with cream rendered panels and tall windows, it still retains the ‘REX’ signage above the front doors.
 The Rex Cinema opened on 15th October 1936 with Errol Flynn in “Captain Blood”.

-The auditorium had a 35 feet wide proscenium and there was a 40 feet deep stage which was was well used until 1985, when plans were proposed to seal off the stalls area and create a cinema in the circle.
+The 856-seat auditorium had a 35 feet wide proscenium and there was a 40 feet deep stage and five dressing rooms which were well used until 1985, when plans were proposed to seal off the stalls area and create a cinema in the circle.
 There was a cafe provided for the convenience of patrons.
-The auditorium runs parallel to the street and it is now a mix of retail and leisure units.
+The auditorium runs parallel to the street and it became a mix of retail and leisure units.
 The lobby, cafe and part of the auditorium are a Multiyork furniture store, the rear of the auditorium is split into bars and cafes.